Last updated: May 2026

 This approach gives you up to three additional months of working capital without changing any other business practices.

-Import VAT is the tax paid when goods enter a country, creating a major cash flow challenge for ecommerce businesses.
-Traditionally, you pay import VAT immediately at the border but can't recover it until your next VAT return.
+Import VAT is the tax paid when goods enter a country, creating a major cash flow challenge for Ecommerce businesses.
+Under the legacy model, you pay import VAT immediately at the border but can't recover it until your next VAT return.

-This creates a working capital gap of 1-3 months that can significantly impact your article count of imported products and overall profitability.
+This creates a working capital gap of one to three months that can significantly impact the count of imported products you carry and overall profitability.

 Two key solutions can eliminate this cash flow drain:

 Maximizing input VAT recovery (the VAT you reclaim on business expenses) is a powerful but often overlooked cash flow strategy.
-Many businesses leave significant working capital tied up by failing to optimize their VAT recovery processes.
+Many Ecommerce brands leave significant working capital tied up by failing to optimize their VAT recovery processes.

 If you're consistently in a VAT refund position (common for exporters), switching to monthly returns accelerates refunds.
 A business with £10,000 monthly refunds improves cash flow by £20,000 simply by switching from quarterly to monthly returns.